Whatsapp Icon

 3. Procedure planning, including deciding the number and placement of cryoprobes.

-4. Performing the cryoablation under local or general anesthesia, depending on the case.
+4. Performing the cryoablation under local or general anaesthesia, depending on the case.

 5. Post-procedure monitoring to ensure the targeted cancer cells are destroyed and to manage any side effects.